 Does SLU-PP-332 Suppress Appetite?

 So far, the drug doesn't appear to impact appetite.
-When it was given to laboratory animals they did not eat less food.
+When researchers administered it to laboratory animals, the animals did not eat less food.

 SLU-PP-332 Exercise Proof

-Given the potential of this experimental drug, its likely to pique the interest athletes.
-In one paper researchers at the University of Florida reported that SLU-PP-332 improved both speed and aerobic ability of mice by helping them run almost 50% farther and 70% longer than mice not receiving the drug.
+Given the potential of this experimental drug, it's likely to pique the interest of athletes.
+In one paper, researchers at the University of Florida reported that SLU-PP-332 improved both the speed and aerobic ability of mice by helping them run almost 50% farther and 70% longer than mice not receiving the drug.

-In another study, the exercise-drug was shown to increase fat burning by 25% and reduce the usage of carbohydrates.
-In theory, these findings hold great promise for athletes ranging from marathon runners and cyclists to triathletes.
-In another study, the drug was reported to increase the ejection fraction of the heart in mice that were induced to have heart failure.
+In a separate experiment, the exercise drug demonstrated a 25% increase in fat burning and a reduction in carbohydrate consumption.
+In theory, these findings offer significant potential for various athletes, including marathon runners, cyclists, and triathletes.
+In another investigation, the drug was noted to enhance the ejection fraction of the heart in mice induced to experience heart failure.

-Given the potential incentives for misuse by pro and amateur athletes, no doubt supplement makers will be working hard to find a natural version of SLU PP 332 for exercisers who look for anything that might give them a unnatural leg up over the competition.
+Given the potential incentives for misuse by pro and amateur athletes, supplement makers will no doubt be working hard to find a natural version of SLU PP 332 for exercisers who look for anything that might give them an unnatural advantage over the competition.

 Effect On Muscle Mass